WallarooLabs/wally/book/examples/python/sequence/README.md

 Sequence window is a simple application that holds state in the form of a ring buffer.
 It receives integers from the natural sequence {1,2,3,4,...,n} as its input, and outputs a window of the last 4 values it has seen, in the order they were seen as a list, with the left-most value being the oldest.

+You will need a working [Wallaroo Python API](/book/python/intro.md).

 ## Running Sequence

 In a shell, start up the Metrics UI if you don't already have it running: